splunk/public-o11y-docs/incident-intelligence/create-manage-on-call-schedules/use-cases-schedules/use-cases-schedules.rst

 .. _ii-use-cases-schedules:

-Use cases: Schedules in Incident Intelligence
+Scenarios: Schedules in Incident Intelligence
 *********************************************************************************************

 .. meta::
-   :description: Schedule use cases for Incident Intelligence.
+   :description: Schedule scenarios for Incident Intelligence.

-The following use cases feature examples from Buttercup Games, a fictitious e-commerce company.
-Each use case shares a story of how Buttercup Games uses on-call schedules in Splunk Incident Intelligence to notify the correct responder to take action on their applications and services when incidents are triggered.
+The following scenarios feature examples from Buttercup Games, a fictitious e-commerce company.
+Each scenario shares a story of how Buttercup Games uses on-call schedules in Splunk Incident Intelligence to notify the correct responder to take action on their applications and services when incidents are triggered.

 .. toctree::
    :hidden: